Pete Ruff's Cars & Bikes

 The last C5 ZO6 was a 2004 model, very similar to my 2001.
 In 2005 first C6 Corvettes were available, but there was no ZO6 until 2006.

--- Competition Gray wheels (see the MSRP sticker below left)
+• -- Competition Gray wheels (see the MSRP sticker below)

-I was kept informed of the status of my order by the dealer, so I knew when the order was picked up by the factory, when it was scheduled to be built, shipped, and it's arrivial at the dealer's.
+I was kept informed of the status of my order by the dealer; I knew when the order was picked up by the factory, when it was scheduled to be built, shipped, and it's arrivial at the dealer's.

 Finally after months of waiting it arrived on Dec.
 28, 2006, almost six years exactly from the day I bought the first ZO6.
-The photos on the left were taken that day right after the car came off the transporter.
+The photos below were taken that day right after the car came off the transporter.

 Right off the truck